medikoo/lru-queue/README.md

 queue.hit('raz'); // size: 1
 ```

-If hit doesn't remove any old item from list it returns `undefined`, otherwise it returns removed _id_.
+If hit doesn't remove any old item from list it returns `undefined`, otherwise removed _id_ is returned.

 ```javascript